tum-pbs/pbdl-book/supervised-arch.md

 ## Hierarchies

-A powerful and natural tool to work with **local** dependencies are convolutional layers.
+A powerful and natural tool to work with **local** dependencies are convolutional layers on regular grids.
 The corresponding neural networks (CNNs) are a classic building block of deep learning, and very well researched and supported throughout.
 They are comparatively easy to train, and usually very efficiently implemented in APIs.
-They also provide a natural connection to classical numerics: classic discretizations of differential operators such as gradient and Laplacians are often thought of in terms of "stencils", which are an equivalent of a convolutional layer with a set of chosen weights.
+They also provide a natural connection to classical numerics:  discretizations of differential operators such as gradient and Laplacians are often thought of in terms of "stencils", which are an equivalent of a convolutional layer with a set of specific weights.
 E.g., consider the classic stencil for a normalized Laplacian $\nabla^2$ in 1D: $[1, -2, 1]$.
 It can directly be mapped to a 1D convolution with kernel size 3 and a single input and output channel.

-[TODO, image simple and deformed grids]
+The non trainable weights of the kernel can be set to the coefficients of the Laplacian stencil above.

 Using convolutional layers is quite straight forward, but the question of how to incorporate **global** dependencies into CNNs is an interesting one.
 Over time, two fundamental approaches have been established here in the field: